harini24/Life-folio/README.md

 ### Step 1 - Setting up Header

 By befault the header element would be displaying "(Lif)E - portfolio of Your Name".\
-To replace "your Name" with expected text, Go to "src\data\constants.tsx" and under the Constants change value of USERNAME with expected text.
+To replace "your Name" with expected text, Go to `src\data\constants.tsx` and under the Constants change value of USERNAME with expected text.

 ```javascript
 export enum Constants {